Gasoline direct injection

-Gasoline direct injection (GDI), also known as petrol direct injection (PDI), is a fuel injection system for internal combustion engines that run on gasoline (petrol), which injects fuel directly into the combustion chamber.
-This is distinct from manifold injection systems that inject fuel into the intake manifold (inlet manifold), which mixes with the incoming airstream before reaching the combustion chamber.
+Gasoline direct injection (GDI), also known as petrol direct injection (PDI), is a fuel injection system for internal combustion engines that run on gasoline.
+It injects fuel directly into the combustion chamber, unlike manifold injection systems, which inject fuel into the intake manifold so that it mixes with the incoming airstream before reaching the combustion chamber.

-The use of GDI can help increase engine efficiency and specific power output as well as reduce exhaust emissions.
+Use of GDI can improve engine efficiency and specific power output, and can also reduce exhaust emissions from vehicles.

-The first engine to use GDI to reach production was the Swedish Hesselman engine, which was a low-compression multi-fuel spark ignition engine which was more efficient than traditional carburated Gasoline engine, the engine could however be run on diesel, kerosene, ethanol and tar oil and because they were cheaper than gasoline was usually only used for starting it, it was introduced in 1925 and utilized by truck and heavy equipment manufacturers in Sweden and stationary engine and heavy vehicle manufacturers in the US throughout the 1940s.
-The first mass-produced GDI engine to use Bosch's mechanical fuel injection system (which is the same as used in pre-chamber in Diesel engines) was the DB601 V12 for the Messerschmitt Bf109 in 1936.
-The utilization of the Bosch mechanical fuel-injection system in a DI configuration, enabled the Germans to use extremely high compression ratios and very high pressure forced induction, to produce massive power reliably using extremely low quality gasoline with an octane rating of only 87.
-In addition to which the fighters engine did not stall in a negative G turn, like carburetor engines like the Rolls-Royce Merlin.
-Which not only required the use of 100-200 octane av-gas to achieve the same levels of power as the DB601 and the later DB605, but fighters using the Merlin and other carburetor solutions, were vulnerable to being defeated by forcing the pilot of an allied fighter into a negative-G turn to avoid being shot down.
-The subsequent total loss of engine power usually lead to total loss of the aircraft in this situation.
-Rolls-Royce was able to fix this issue only very late in the war, circa late 1943.
+The first production engine to use GDI was the Swedish Hesselman engine, a low-compression multi-fuel spark-ignition design that was more efficient than traditional carbureted engines.
+It could also run on diesel, kerosene, ethanol and tar oil.
+Because gasoline was more expensive than less-refined fuels, it was usually only used for starting; once running, the engine was switched to a cheaper fuel.

+Introduced in 1925, the Hesselman engine was used by truck and heavy equipment manufacturers in Sweden and by stationary engine and heavy vehicle manufacturers in the United States throughout the 1940s.
+The first mass-produced GDI engine to use Bosch's mechanical fuel injection system (the same type used in pre-chambers in diesel engines) was the DB601 V12 for the Messerschmitt Bf 109 in 1936.

+Use of the Bosch mechanical fuel injection system in a direct-injection configuration allowed the Germans to employ extremely high compression ratios and very high-pressure forced induction to produce high power reliably from low-quality gasoline with an octane rating of only 87.
+In addition, the fighter's engine did not stall in negative‑G turns, unlike carbureted engines such as the Rolls-Royce Merlin.

+Conventionally charged engines not only required 100–200 octane avgas to achieve the same power levels as the DB601 and later DB605, but fighters using the Merlin and other carbureted solutions were vulnerable to tactics that forced the pilot into a negative‑G turn to avoid being shot down.
+The resulting loss of engine power could lead to the aircraft's loss in such situations.
+Rolls-Royce was able to correct this problem late in the war, around late 1943.

 Several German cars used a Bosch mechanical GDI system in the 1950s.
-However, technology usage remained rare until 1996 when Mitsubishi introduced an electronic GDI system for its mass-produced vehicles.
-Since then, GDI has been adopted by the automotive industry, increasing in the United States from 2.3% of production for model year 2008 vehicles to approximately 50% for model year 2016.
+However, use of the technology remained rare until 1996, when Mitsubishi introduced an electronic GDI system for its mass-produced vehicles.

+Since then, GDI has been adopted widely by the automotive industry, increasing in the United States from 2.3% of production for model year 2008 vehicles to approximately 50% for model year 2016.

 Operating principle

 Charge modes

-The 'charge mode' of a direct-injected engine refers to how the fuel is distributed throughout the combustion chamber:
+The "charge mode" of a direct-injected engine refers to how the fuel is distributed throughout the combustion chamber: